Siphon880gh/goals-social/README.md

 Usage
 ---
 1. Run `npm start`
-2. It will mention the port being listend at.
+2. It will mention the port being listened at.
 Open your web-browser and go to the localhost:port, eg. localhost:3001
 3. Or you can also deploy to other servers such as Heroku (you need the JawsDB addon).

 Architecture
 ---
 If you want to contribute, you may want to know the architecture and methodology.

-The database relies on a live MySql server, rather than is on your localhost computer or an online server.
+The database relies on a live MySQL server, rather that is on your localhost computer or an online server.
 The node module uses Sequelize which connects to the MySql server and can recreate tables, however it cannot recreate databases (hence you had to manually create the database from db/schema.sql at the MySql shell.
 My MySql server credentials will likely differ from yours but you will need to create an .env file at the root to assign the variables:
 ```
 DB_NAME=goals_social_db
 DB_USER=<YOUR_MYSQL_SERVER_USERNAME>